'Love Letters' production comes to Boone Feb. 14

 BOONE — Conveniently timed for Valentine’s Day, the Appalachian Theatre of the High Country will host a local production of the award-winning play “Love Letters” for a single performance at 7:30 p.m. on Friday, Feb.
 14, at the theater in Boone.
-Tickets are priced at $15 each, and reserved seating is available for the general public.
+Tickets are $15, and reserved seating is available for the general public.

+The production was runner-up for the 1990 Pulitzer Prize in Drama and chronicles a 50-year relationship that took place from 1937 until 1987.

 From their first scrawled valentines of childhood to the last guilty goodbye, the letters exchanged between characters Melissa Gardner and Andrew Makepeace Ladd III envelop us in a unique nostalgia.
 While the images they create bring back youth’s universal innocence, fears and fancies, they further reveal themselves, their goals and their dreams of a “love affair” that takes them from grade school through middle age.